10 Essential Details to Put on Your Wedding Website That Can't Go on Invitations

 3. Dress Code Details

-It's totally fine to print a brief mention of the preferred attire in the lower right-hand corner of your invitation—for instance, "black tie," "cocktail attire" or "casual attire" are all acceptable.
-However, there's no need (and no room) to elaborate.
-If you want to get specific, use your website to give guests a little vocabulary lesson on what exactly you mean by "semi-cocktail appropriate" (whatever that is).
-This is also the spot to make suggestions, like that the ladies should stick to flats and wedges for your outdoor venue, or bring a layer to cover bare skin during the religious ceremony.
+It's perfectly fine to print a brief mention of the preferred attire in the lower part of your formal invitation.
+For instance, if you're hosting an upscale event with a strict dress code, terms like "black tie" or "cocktail attire" are acceptable to include.
+However, there's no need (or room) to elaborate.
+If you want to get specific, use your wedding website to give guests a little vocabulary lesson on what exactly you mean, especially if your terminology is a bit elusive (like "dressy casual").
+Wedding guests will always appreciate having as much guidance as possible when it comes to picking an outfit for your big day.

 4. The Wedding Party

-Who has the room (or the budget) to cram full bios of the wedding party on a paper invitation?
-The bridesmaids, groomsmen and other VIPs should get a mention on either, or both, of two places: your wedding website and the ceremony programs.
-With infinite space online, share fun facts about your crew, epic photos and how you're related or how you met.
+You likely won't have space (or the budget) to add full bios of your wedding party on paper invitations.
+The bridal party, groomsmen and other VIPs should get a mention on both your wedding website and the ceremony programs.
+With infinite space online, share brief biographies, fun facts about your crew, epic photos, and how you're related or how you met.

 5. Transportation and Lodging